 The compromise

 Perhaps with age, once the rebelliousness of young adulthood is long gone, the need to belong arises almost as strongly as it did in infancy.
 What happens then?
 I only have my view to fall back on, the answer to this is to engage.
 Choose your group and become an active part of it by providing value.
-The conflict between individuality and conformity will likely remain but a position of indepence, if possible to attain, tips the negotiation in one’s favour.

 So, where are you from?

 I am almost forty and I still have not formulated an appropriate response despite having to frequently defend my right of living in countries I called home.
-For a long while I tried to find a suitably acerbic answer.
+For a long I tried to find a suitably acerbic answer.
 I eventually realised the abrasiveness would only exacerbate my disadvantageous position as an outsider.

 Now I respond factually: “I live in Buckinghamshire, I am a British citizen”.
 Inevitably further questions arise and my honest conclusion of “I don’t know where I am really from, truly” does not seem to suffice, threatening to result in simmering hostility on both sides.